Benj1x/Notes/SAD.md

 **Principle:** *Identify all functions.*

 For some functions, you must describe their content in detail to understand what they do.
-However, you should give detailed descriptions for only the most complex and incomprehensible functions.
+However, you should give detailed descriptions for only the most complex and incomprehensible functions.
 The second principle for the function-analysis activity is:

 **Principle:** *Specify only complex functions.*